AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

 ![???](../img/hylomorphisms/Hylo5.png)

 If you think about this for a second, you may realize that, being under a map, `???`, at the bottom, is operating one recursion step deeper then the `???` at the top is operating.
-This means it's one step closer to the base case, and it should eventually terminate as a valid recursion. `???` is usually called `hylo` (short for `hylomorphism`), while `?3` is called the algebra and `?4` is called the coalgebra.
+This means it's one step closer to the base case, and it should eventually terminate as a valid recursion. `???` is usually called `hylo` (short for `hylomorphism`), while `?3` is called the algebra (something that deconstructs one recursion step) and `?4` is called the coalgebra (something that constructs one recursion step).
 Using them as inputs, we can define `hylo` in general.
 By composing `?4` with `map hylo` and then `?3`.
 The most general typing becomes clear when I clean up the above picture into something less busy;

 ![cata](../img/hylomorphisms/Hylo4.png)